The Writing Center Philosophy

 go to the Writing Center to sign up in the schedule binder.

-(No appointment needed, Available to All LC Students)
+No appointment needed, Available to All LCU Students

-For online writing assistance, go to the chat room at
+For online writing assistance, visit the chat room during the hours listed below:

 Meet the Writing Center Assistants